penguintutor/pgzanimation/README.md

 You can for example have a scale tween or a rotate tween happening at the same time as a move tween.

+Do not attempt to hide / unhide during animate transitions eg. animate_bullet as depending upon the transition type the hide / unhide may be overridden

 ## Understanding the methods

 Some methods and attribute changes are intended to have a direct effect,